 According to Cross, there has been strong momentum for the product.
 “In last six months, Tinder, Soho House and Deliveroo have all started running on Workplace.”

 Commenting on the rationale behind the uptake of Workplace, Cross said: “People want best of breed.
 They want to put together a set of tools and services that work best for their business.
 This is why integration works well.
-We don’t plan to build a file sharing service as good as Box/Dropbox.
+We don’t to build a file sharing service as good as Box/Dropbox.
 Instead, we will have integration with every major provider.”

 While it integrates with Microsoft Azure Active Directory for identity management, Cross expected Facebook would build further integration with Microsoft and Google’s office productivity products.
 “We are thinking about integration with calendars.
 When you have a messaging or video chat session, you need to know people are free to have a chat.
 This availability information lives in Google Calendar or Outlook.”